Be sure to participate in your regional activities and connect to people located closest to you.

 NM, CO, WY, ND, SD, NE, KS, OK, MO, AR, Manitoba, Saskatchewan

 UT, AK, ID, OR, NV, MT, WA, Alberta, British Columbia

-Northern CA, Southern CA, AZ, HI, Australia, Guam, Hong Kong, Malaysia, Singapore, New Zealand, & China
+Northern California, Southern California, Arizona, Hawai’i, Australia, Guahan (Guam), Hong Kong, Malaysia, Singapore, Aotearoa (New Zealand), & China

-Anguilla, Antigua and Barbuda, Argentina, Aruba, Bahamas, Barbados, Belize, Bolivia, Brazil, British Virgin Islands, Cayman Islands, Chile, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Ecuador, El Salvador, French Guiana, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Paraguay, Peru, Puerto Rico, Saint Kitts and Nevis, Saint Lucia, Saint Maarten, Saint Vincent and the Grenadines, Suriname, Trinidad & Tobago, US Virgin Islands, Uruguay, Venezuela
+Anguila, Antigua and Barbuda, Argentina, Aruba, Bahamas, Barbados, Belize, Bolivia, Brazil, British Virgin Islands, Cayman Islands, Chile, Colombia, Costa Rica, Cuba, Curaçao, Dominica, Dominican Republic, Ecuador, El Salvador, French Guiana, Grenada, Guatemala, Guyana, Haiti, Honduras, Jamaica, Mexico, Paraguay, Peru, Puerto Rico, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, Saint Maarten, Suriname, Trinidad & Tobago, Uruguay, US Virgin Islands, Venezuela

 This is a great time for student affairs professionals to reflect on all that has happened and make more sense of it.
 Using the well-known but less practiced philosophy both/and can help.
 For example, we have had tough moments on campus this year, like many other campuses, especially as it relates to student mental health, Title IX, and diversity and inclusion